Events listings

 Contents

-Cover of mehod validation 'Planning' supplementPlanning is an essential stage in the validation process.
+Cover of method validation 'Planning' supplementPlanning is an essential stage in the validation process.
 Before starting any experimental work, the aim should be to have a clear plan for the entire validation study.
 This should cover the performance characteristics that will be studied, the target value for each performance characteristic, the materials that will be analysed, the level of replication and order of the experiments, any statistical analysis that will be used, and how the method will be judged as being fit for purpose.

 This supplement provides guidance on the planning and reporting of validation studies.
 The document is structured in the form of a template which can be used to assist with planning the evaluation of the chosen performance characteristics.
 The template is structured such that once the experimental work has been completed, the document can be easily converted into a validation report.
 The supplement also contains a checklist to assist with validation planning.